Board of Directors and Officers

 Stephen has written articles on multimedia and entertainment legal matters for the New York Law Journal, Video Business Magazine and Hollywood Reporter ESQ and has lectured at multimedia and entertainment law conferences.
 He earned his BA from Columbia College and an LLB from NYU Law School.
 He was an adjunct professor of copyright and entertainment law at New York Law School.
 And, he has offered pro bono legal assistance to many non-profit organizations.
 As both a thrombosis and thrombophilia patient, Stephen is committed to NBCA’s mission to increase public awareness of clotting disorders.

-Joe Isaacs serves as the Treasurer of the National Blood Clot Alliance and has been a member of its Board of Directors since 2009, after experiencing two blood clots after knee surgery.
+Joe Isaacs, Chief Executive Officer of the National Blood Clot Alliance, is a Past President of the NBCA and served as a member of its Board of Directors since 2009, after experiencing two blood clots after knee surgery.
 Joe has more than 30 years of experience as an association senior executive, public policy specialist and organizational and health care management consultant.
-In 2012, he was appointed the Executive Director of the Advancing Excellence in Long-Term Care Collaborative, an educational foundation dedicated to promoting quality assurance and performance improvement in nursing homes and other long-term care settings.
+He previously served the Executive Director of the Advancing Excellence in Long-Term Care Collaborative, an educational foundation dedicated to promoting quality assurance and performance improvement in nursing homes and other long-term care settings.
 Prior to this, Joe was the Vice President for Public Policy for the United Spinal Association, a group dedicated to improving the quality of life of all Americans living with spinal cord injuries and disorders.

 He is also the President of New Heights Management Consulting Group, LLC, a professional services firm specializing in association governance and management assistance.
 Joe is a Certified Association Executive (CAE) and a Fellow of the American Society of Association Executives (ASAE).
 Previously, Joe served as the chief executive officer of such groups as the Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN), RESOLVE Inc.: The National Infertility Association, the American Occupational Therapy Association (AOTA), and the National Health Council.
 From 1995-2000, he was the Vice President for Trustee and Community Leadership at the American Hospital Association, where he established a Center for Governance Excellence.